-Congratulations to a quarter-century of Deepdene Writers. (gulp) This website was created to applaud and inspire all you risk takers who set out to stare down, to discover, to invent, to find your way–and especially to those who see their work to completion.
+Congratulations to more than a quarter-century of Deepdene Writers.
+This website was created to applaud and inspire all you risk takers who set out to stare down, to discover, to invent, to find your way–and especially for those who see their work to completion.

 “… black words on a white page are the soul laid bare.”

 CATHY LICKTEIG NYTIMES, TINY LOVE STORIES—publication date Dec.
 24.

 NECHIE KING (N.R.
 King), Courtships, available on Amazon in paperback and Kindle.